PRICING

 Our Business lawyers have specialized knowledge in business-related legal issues.
 They can provide clarity on complex legal matters, helping business owners make informed decisions that align with applicable laws and regulations.

 Choosing the right legal structure for a business is crucial.
-Our Business lawyers can advise on whether to operate as a sole proprietorship, partnership, corporation, or other entity, considering factors such as liability, taxation, and operational flexibility.
+Our Our Notary Lawyer Office can advise on whether to operate as a sole proprietorship, partnership, corporation, or other entity, considering factors such as liability, taxation, and operational flexibility.

 Our Business lawyers charge only $99 plus GST for a 20 minutes phone consultation session.